aws-samples/aws-cdk-intro-workshop/workshop/content/english/40-dotnet/20-create-project/500-deploy.md

 Then:

 ```
- ⏳  Bootstrapping environment 999999999999/us-west-2...
+ ⏳  Bootstrapping environment 123456789012/us-west-2...
 ...
 ```

-Hopefully this command finished successfully and we can move on to deploy our app.
+{{% notice info %}}
+If you are returned an Access Denied message at this step, verify that you have [configured the AWS CLI correctly]((/15-prerequisites/200-account.html)) (or, specified an appropriate secret/access key), and also verify that you have permission to call `cloudformation:CreateChangeSet` within the scope of your [account/session](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-profiles.html)
+{{% /notice %}}

 ## Let's deploy